serialphotog/hackeradam.com/content/blog/private-maven-repos-with-github-packages.md

 Let's get a few assumptions I am making out of the way before we get started.
 For the purposes of this tutorial, I am assuming that you have already set up the following:

 - A Java project that will contain the library that you want to host via a private GitHub Packages repository
-- A private GitHub repsoitory containing the code for said library
+- A private GitHub repository containing the code for said library
 - Another Java project that will utilize said library

 If you've got these steps done then you're ready to jump in!